-There are many different types of wedding dance styles for a couple’s first dance or for the father-daughter, mother-son or the wedding party dancing.
-Some choose a romantic, slow song, others opt for a spirited, energetic song or a mash up (mix) starting slow and romantic then breaking into a fast dance or freestyle.
+Wedding dance styles for the bride and groom’s first dance, father-daughter dance, mother son wedding dance and dancing at the reception include waltz, foxtrot and slow dancing but in recent years many more dance styles have become popular.
+Some couples choose a romantic, slow song, others opt for a spirited, energetic song or a mash up (mix) starting slow and romantic then breaking into a fast dance or freestyle.

 We chose the best wedding first dance routines from the web with dance styles including traditional music like waltz, slow dance or foxtrot to the swing, Lindy hop or jitterbug, as well as, Latin selections like rumba, mambo, salsa and some mash up routines.

 Watch/listen to Best 25 First Dance Wedding Songs

 (Photo Art of Emotion’s “Best Dance Ever” 2013, see below)

 The Waltz dance is one of the most popular wedding dance styles.
 The waltz is a great choice for a wedding first dance.
 It is a 3/4 time rhythm, which differentiates it from other four beat rhythms.
 This dance is a smooth, fluid dance that normally moves around the floor in a counter clockwise direction.
 There is an additional rhythm called the Hesitation that is used in combination with three count or six count patterns in the waltz.
 There are a variety of waltz dance variations including: American Waltz, International, Country Western, Cajun, French and Viennese waltz and there are classic versions and contemporary versions of waltz.